Real or not? Mike Trout's injury dooms Angels; Cody Bellinger is awesome

 — ESPN Stats & Info (@ESPNStatsInfo) May 29, 2017

-Trout will need surgery and is expected to miss 6-8 weeks, according to the Los Angeles Angels.
-They may have been able to survive two weeks without Trout, but they can't survive two months without him, considering they look like a fringe wild-card contender at best when he is in the lineup.
+Trout will need surgery and is expected to miss six to eight weeks, according to the Los Angeles Angels.
+They might have been able to survive two weeks without Trout, but they can't survive two months without him, considering they look like a fringe wild-card contender, at best, when he is in the lineup.

-As the numbers above show, without Trout the Angels may have the worst offense in the American League.
+As the numbers above show, without Trout the Angels might have the worst offense in the American League.
 With Kole Calhoun off to a slow start, the only above-average hitter in the lineup other than Trout has been Cameron Maybin, who suddenly has decided to start taking walks, helping himself to a .370 OBP.
 Albert Pujols is closing in on 600 home runs, but he's a shell even of his early days with the Angels, hitting a terrible .249/.297/.381 entering Monday's game.
 C.J.
-Cron was supposed to be a power source, but he was so bad he's in the minors.
+Cron was supposed to be a power source, but he was so bad, he's in the minors.

 Minus Trout, you're looking at Ben Revere (.235 OBP) getting more playing time.
-He's a replacement-level player at best (and below one so far), so we're talking about three to four wins of value being lost.
+He's a replacement-level player, at best (and below one, so far), so we're talking about three to four wins of value being lost.
 With Trout, FanGraphs projected the Angels to finish 79-83, with playoff odds of 15 percent.
 Those odds probably dip below 10 percent with a lengthy DL stint.

 From a statistical perspective, we'll miss Trout's run at a third MVP award.
-He's finished first or second in the voting all five of his seasons, and with a .337/.461/.742 line, he was in line for not just another top finish, but possibly one of the best offensive seasons in a long time.
+He has finished first or second in the voting during all five of his seasons, and with a .337/.461/.742 line, he was in line for not just another top finish, but possibly one of the best offensive seasons in a long time.
 During the expansion era, only six times has a player finished with a higher OPS than Trout's current 1.203 mark (four of those by Barry Bonds, one by Mark McGwire and one by Frank Thomas).
 As detailed here last week, a more aggressive approach early in the count seemed to indicate his numbers were more than just a hot start.

-Trout's injury is a reminder why Willie Mays and Hank Aaron are two of the top five players of all time.
+Trout's injury is a reminder of why Willie Mays and Hank Aaron are two of the top five players of all time.
 From 1954 to 1966, Mays played at least 150 games every season, with most of those coming when the schedule was 154 games.
 Aaron played at least 150 games every season from 1955 to 1970, except two, when he played 145 and 147.
-Trout's thumb injury is hopefully just a one-time freak accident, but it shows as that the only thing likely keeping him from joining Mays and Aaron as an inner-circle great is injuries.
+Trout's thumb injury is hopefully just a one-time freak accident, but it shows us that the only thing likely keeping him from joining Mays and Aaron as an inner-circle great is injuries.

 Make baseball fun again So Hunter Strickland hit Bryce Harper and Harper charged the mound, punches were exchanged and we'll probably get some suspensions.
 I wrote about the fight here and how Buster Posey and other San Francisco Giants teammates' initial reactions clearly revealed what they thought of Strickland's pitch.